Mitchelton Football Club

 The Superintendent role meant we carefully managed budgets and timelines to ensure the project was delivered on-time and within the set budget (the sum of funds from Local and State Government).

-Adrian Schrinner, the Lord Mayor of Brisbane, officially opened the field on 13 July 2019 and in a bizarre incident the field received it’s first real test that day; during the opening ceremony an audience member fell ill and an ambulance was called, travelling over and parking on the surface.
+Adrian Schrinner, the Lord Mayor of Brisbane, officially opened the field on 13 July 2019 and in a bizarre incident the field received it’s first real test that day; during the opening ceremony an audience member fell ill and an ambulance was called, traveling over and parking on the surface.
 Thankfully the lady was OK and the pitch surface held up perfectly!

 Since the field opened, the club has been able to satisfy all of the training demand across the age groups regardless of the weather.
 Furthermore, the Senior age groups have made the field their own; commenting that they are less sore following training and able to train harder for longer.